‘Outlander’ Star Sam Heughan Talks About His ‘Fine A**’ And The Booty Band That Helps Him Get It

 His part as Outlander’s adventurous and hunky Jamie Fraser is quickly turning Sam Heughan into TV’s hottest man.
 While Heughan is humble about his rise to stardom, he doesn’t mind talking about his assets, including what author Diana Gabaldon once called his “fine ass.”

 In an interview with Glamour, Heughan jokingly admitted that Gabaldon has great taste and can clearly spot a good ass when she sees one.
-The Outlander star also assured fans that they’ll get to see plenty of his rear end in Season 3.
+The Outlander star also assured fans that they’d get to see plenty of his rear end in Season 3.
 As far as Gabaldon’s comments go, Heughan believes the Outlander author is fully aware of her actions.

 The actor was also asked about how he keeps in top shape every year.
 Heughan was quick to poke fun at his diet but admitted that tailoring his workout is key for meeting fitness goals.
-He also swears by the booty band, which helps keep his rear end in check.
+He also swears by the booty band which helps keep his rear end in check.

 “A strict diet of fried foods is key for fullness.
 [Laughs.]
 No, but I do tailor my workouts.
 There is something very physical about Jamie, and he is probably bigger than I would be in real life.
 Also, I just discovered the booty band, and well, you might find one in my bag.
 It really works,” Heughan shared.